mobxjs/mobx/docs/best/react.md

 ## How multiple components will render

-Suppose that we use the following components are used to render our above `message` object.
+Suppose that the following components are used to render our above `message` object.

 ```javascript
 const Message = observer(({ message }) =>